How to Start a Car Detailing Business in 2026: Step-by-Step Guide

 5. Get the necessary licenses and permits

-The licenses and permits you need to legally run your business will depend on whether you’re starting a mobile car detailing business or opening a physical location.
+The licenses and permits you need to legally run your business will depend on whether you’re starting a mobile detailing service business or opening a physical location.

 Check with your local Chamber of Commerce to make sure you have the right local, state, and federal permits before opening your business.